-Developer will receive cost recovery for a regulated transmission solution it
+Developer will receive cost recovery for a regulated transmission solution it of Rate Schedule 10 of this ISO OATT, or as determined by the Commission.

 Y that is subsequently halted in accordance with the criteria established pursuant to Section 31.2.8.2 of this Attachment Y. Such costs will include reasonably incurred costs through the time of cancellation, including any forward commitments made. - 31.5.6.2 The Responsible Transmission Owner, Transmission Owner or Other